miguel55/URI-CADS/README.md

 ## Dataset and models

 Coming soon
-[comment]: <Download the models and database, available under request in , and uncompress them in models/ and bbdd/ directories.>
+Download the models and database, available under request in [not available yet], and uncompress them in models/ and bbdd/ directories.

 ## Requirements